wovo/godafoss-c-/documentation/reference.md

 <a name="toc-anchor-1"></a>

-# 2 vocabulary
+# 2 Vocabulary

+This section defines the terms used in the library, in an order that tries to minimize forward references.

+todo:
-todo: blocking / polling
+- blocking / polling
+- examples
+- value split to item and stream, or use value directly? container? (no, that overloads)
+- range (= can always invert) - eigenlijk een eigenschap van de waarde???
+-

 <!-- update example_path( "../include/core.hpp" ) -->